SarkissArmaniUS/Template-Website_Nike_Deployed/README.md

 2. Open `index.html` in your preferred web browser.

 Feel free to explore the project to get insights into my coding practices.

-## 📄 License

-This project is a showcase of my skills and is licensed under the [MIT License](LICENSE).